 Arriving at the National Theatre

-The Terrace Bar and Olivier Café have hardwood floors.
-The rest of the building is carpeted, with the cloakrooms, Lyttelton Long Bar and all other bars edged with granite paving.
+House, the Terrace Bar and Olivier Café have hardwood floors.
+The rest of the building is carpeted, with the cloakrooms, and bars edged with granite paving.